Nelarius/playground/README.md

 Compiling on Windows is... tricky at the moment.
 You can edit the included Makefile in order to add the library locations.
 Other than that, it should work in the same way as the Linux compilation does.

+## TODO
+* Iterators for entities containing certain components --* Iterator should point to the desired entity; `Entity::component` should be used for component access
+* Destructor for EntityManager using these iterators
+* Quaternion math
+* Rendering matrices use Matrix4f
+* Implement Transform component & rendering system using my math module

 ## Dependencies
 ### SDL2
 zlib license